Frequently Asked Questions

 Our nursing schools database is growing and we expect to add more nursing schools periodically as we find them.
 Nursing schools with CCNE and NLNAC (NLN) accreditation are our first priority, however, other nursing schools may be added to our website upon request.
-The total database size is over 2,000 nursing school programs.
+The total database size is approximately 1,500 nursing schools.

 I called my state board of nursing and they could not find the nursing school